MFS4711/Restaurant-Web-App/README.md

 # Deployment

-This section provides a step-by-step guide for deploying your project to Heroku, ensuring that all necessary configurations and settings are in place for both development and production environments.
-Before deploying, you'll first clone the repository to your local machine to ensure that the original repo remains untouched during development.
-Follow these instructions to set up the app locally, deploy it to Heroku, and configure essential services like the database, social logins, and payment processing.
-By the end of this process, your app will be live and accessible on the web.
+This section outlines the steps required to deploy your project to Heroku, ensuring that all configurations and settings are properly set for both development and production environments.
+Before proceeding with deployment, you will clone the repository to your local machine to safely develop without modifying the original codebase.
+Follow these steps to set up the app locally, deploy it to Heroku, and configure essential services such as the database, social logins, and payment processing.
+By the end of this guide, your app will be live and accessible on the web.

+## Deploying to Heroku
+1. **Log into Heroku** and navigate to the Dashboard.
+2. Click the **'New'** button.
+3. Choose a **unique app name** and select the region relevant to you.
+4. **Create a Database** - As a student at Code Institute, I used [CI Database Maker](https://dbs.ci-dbs.net/) but this can also be achieved on Heroku by paying a monthly fee and following the below steps:
+    - Head to the Resources tab.
+    - Click on Find more add-ons.
+    - Search for Heroku Postgres and select it, then click Install Heroku Postgres.
+    - Pick a plan, then choose your app.
+    - Go back to the Resources tab, click on the Heroku Postgres icon, and open the Settings tab.
+Click Database Credentials and copy the URL to your clipboard.
+    - Paste this URL into your env.py file under the key DATABASE_URL.
+This ensures you’re using the same database for both development and production environments.

+5. Go to the **Settings** tab, and click **Reveal Config Vars**.
+Add the following config variables, if not already present:
+    - **Django secret key**
+    - **Database URL**
+    - **Cloudinary API**

+6. In your **local repository**, add a **Procfile** to the root directory with this content:

+    `web: gunicorn cedar_and_flame.wsgi`

+7. Add your Heroku app URL to the `ALLOWED_HOSTS` list in `settings.py`.

+8. Set `DEBUG` to `False` in `settings.py`, then commit and push your changes to GitHub.
+9. Navigate to the **Deploy** tab in the Dashboard.
+Under **Deployment Method**, click the **GitHub** icon to connect your Heroku app to your GitHub repository.
+    - Enter your repository name, click **Search**, then click **Connect**.
+10. Under the **Manual Deploy** section, click **Deploy Branch**.
+Once deployed, you should see the message **"Your app was successfully deployed"**.
+11. Click **Open App** to open the app in the browser.

 ## Making a Local Clone
 1. Open a terminal/command prompt on your local machine.